slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'If you think adventure is dangerous, try routine.
 It’s lethal.' -- Paulo Coelho*

-You need to break rules to achieve anything great.
+Without breaking rules, you'll not achieve anything great.

 Breaking rules frightens people but comfort is the enemy of achievement.
 You keep doing what you’re good at to avoid facing the real problems in your life.
 The size of our life is in direct proportion to how uncomfortable we are willing to be.